anzumura/kanji-tools/README.md

 Class Hierarchy for Kanji (* = abstract class):

 - NonLinkedKanji: adds *meaning* and *reading* fields
-- UcdFileKanji: adds optional *newName* field
-- LinkedKanji: adds *link* field that points to new/standard kanji
+- LinkedKanji: adds *link* field that points to a new/standard kanji
+- UcdFileKanji: adds optional *isOldLink* and *linkNames* fields
+- CustomFileKanji: adds *oldNames* field
 - OfficialKanji: adds optional *year* field (when kanji was added to official list)
 - JouyouKanji: adds *grade* field (school grade when the kanji is introduced)
 - JinmeiKanji: adds *reason* field (official reason for inclusion in Jinmeiyoō list)